Daycare Essentials Checklist: What to Pack for Daycare

 For towels, we often packed a small towel we had around the house, but readers have mentioned how much they love this organic baby hooded towel.

-I’ve heard it’s luxuriously soft!
-It has a premium, thick material and absorbs well.
+Plus, it is a premium, thick material and absorbs well.

-For kid’s water shoes, crocs are a solid option!
+For kids’ water shoes, crocs are a solid option!

 They’re light and easy to put on and take off.
-My daughter can put her’s on herself.
+My daughter can put hers on herself.

-My daughter doesn’t just wear her’s in the pool and waterpark.
-She also wears it in the backyard, park and beach.
+My daughter doesn’t just wear hers in the pool and waterpark.
+She also wears it in the backyard, park, and beach.
 It’s just a comfortable pair of shoes for her.

 I like that it’s well-made, easy to clean, and protects her little feet from scratches.